 Passive mixers can have problems when trying to mix signals with different impedance.
 If you’re trying to mix a standard high-impedance guitar signal with a low-impedance signal from a keyboard or MP3 player, for example, the stronger low-impedance signal can cancel out the guitar signal altogether.
 So while inexpensive and simple, passive mixers work best when you’re okay with some degree of crosstalk, and you’re combining signals that have more or less the same impedance.

 Active mixers/summers are often a bit larger, more expensive, and require power to function.
 However, they do offer some key performance advantages.
 Active mixers and summers eliminate crosstalk between channels.
 This means that you can turn one channel down without the other channel(s) being affected at all.
 Active mixers/summers also balance mismatched impedance so that you can combine a wider range of signal types.

-Which mixer/summing works well in a lot of cases, and Saturnworks has provided many passive mixers to thousands of happy customers.
+Which type of mixer/summer will be best for your depends on your setup, and the types of signals you’d like to combine.
+Passive mixing/summing works well in a lot of cases, and Saturnworks has provided passive mixers/summers to thousands of happy customers.
 But all things considered, from a technical perspective, active summing/mixing is the best way to combine two signals.

 What’s the difference between a passive and active splitter?